-Monarch's wholly owned subsidiary Monarch Interactive, Inc. ("Monarch Interactive") received approval from the Nevada Gaming Commission on August 23, 2012, which approval was extended three times, each for an additional six month period, with the most recent approval received on February 20, 2014, pending commencement of operations, for a license as an operator of interactive gaming.
-Before the license can be issued, a number of conditions must be met and before operations can commence, the Company must enter into contracts with a licensed interactive gaming service provider with an approved system.
-None of these conditions have occurred, and Monarch Interactive is not currently engaged in any operating activities.
+Monarch's wholly owned subsidiary Monarch Interactive, Inc. ("Monarch Interactive") received approval from the Nevada Gaming Commission on August 23, 2012, which approval was extended three times, each for an additional six-month period, for a license as an operator of interactive gaming.
+The Company has decided to allow the current approval to lapse pending a change in market conditions that would support the Company's investment in this line of business.
+Monarch Interactive is not currently engaged in any operating activities.
 In Nevada, legal interactive gaming is currently limited to intrastate poker.

-Our operating assets are the Atlantis and the Monarch Black Hawk.
+Our operating assets are the Atlantis and the Monarch Casino Black Hawk.
 Our business strategy is to maximize revenues, operating income and cash flow primarily through our casino, food and beverage operations and at the Atlantis, our hotel operations.
-The Monarch Black Hawk does not yet have a hotel.
+The Monarch Casino Black Hawk does not have a hotel; however, we are in the process of renovations that will include a hotel.
+See Item 1, "BUSINESS - THE MONARCH CASINO BLACK HAWK."
 We focus on delivering exceptional service and value to our guests.
 Our hands-on management style focuses on customer service and cost efficiencies.